Leveraging Generative Models for Covert Messaging: Challenges and Tradeoffs for "Dead-Drop" Deployments: Performance

+Processing time is most directly related to the number of token predictions made by the generative model.
+The shorter the covertext, the less processing time needed.
+For this reason most prior work do not report processing times, with only two reporting the time it takes their model to generate 50 tokens/words~\cite{cao2022generative,yang2018rnn}.
+Kaptchuk et al.~\cite{kaptchuk2021meteor} do perform a more in-depth examination of processing times for different hardware and embedding/compression methods.
+Although hyper-parameters, hardware, and plaintext length all differ between our setups, their base CPU setup reports approximately 80 seconds to encode and decode a 160 byte message.
+Their compressed method achieves significantly better times, at approximately 40 seconds for an 160 byte message, although the improvement seems to largely comes from generating a much shorter covertext.

+As can be seen in Table \ref{table:1ps}, for a 40 byte plaintext, MBFTE takes approximately 11.5 seconds to encode the plaintext into a covertext and 11.58 seconds to decode the plaintext from the covertext.
+Note that out of the 1000 messages, approximately $3.4\%$ of them did not follow the tokenizer path, meaning we used checkpoints and backtracking to successfully decode them.

-\paragraphb{Platform times} We used the Python wrapper for the Mastodon API~\cite{halcy} to post and scrape messages and found that the time to post and scrape is essentially just that of the network round-trip time\footnote{It should be noted that the Mastodon API rate limits by IP address to 300 requests per 5 minutes}.
+\paragraph{Platform times.} Sender and receiver processing times only measure encode and decode speed.
+So to get a more holistic picture of the system's performance we should also consider platform times --- time taken to upload a covertext to the platform or time taken to retrieve covertexts from the platform.
+As we previously mentioned, none of the existing work considers platform times.
+We used the Python wrapper for the Mastodon API~\cite{halcy} to post and scrape messages and found that the time to post and scrape is essentially just that of the network round-trip time\footnote{It should be noted that the Mastodon API rate limits by IP address to 300 requests per 5 minutes}.
 This means that performance is bottlenecked by local operations (encoding/decoding).
-On top of regular receiver-side processing, some of the time spent by the receiver is picking an MBFTE message out of a collection of Mastodon toots because this requires identifying the message (through checking the hashtag and sentinel values).

-To quantify this we measure the time for the receiver to decode and check the sentinel values of a collection of 100 messages (99 real Mastodon toots, 1 MBFTE message) when the collection is in random order.
-Over 50 trials, this process took $12.9$ seconds ($\pm 1.27$ seconds).
-This result shows that it is feasible for the receiver to periodically poll the platform in order to retrieve new MBFTE messages.
-Given that Mastodon, Twitter, and Reddit provide functionality for chronologically viewing posts, as well as selecting subsets through hashtags or subreddits, it is not difficult to check all messages in a given time period and semantic signal, thus allowing for this complete scraping on a target set of posts.
-It should be noted that without using a sentinel value, i.e. attempting to fully decode every message, this same process takes 36.3 minutes.

-\paragraphb{Sample messages} In~\cref{table:textsamp} we provide some sample MBFTE messages (with GPT-2 finetuned on Mastodon \#news) alongside some actual \#news Mastodon posts.
-The MBFTE samples are generated with a temperature of $0.9$ and top-$k$ with $k=3000$.
-It is worth noting that a full plaintext message alongside the corresponding record-layer header does not always fit in a single post.
-So when necessary we use fragmentation as described in~\cref{sec:app-stuff:fragment} to embed the plaintext into multiple MBFTE covertexts/posts.
-The receiver can gather all the posts and process them to recover the entire plaintext.
+However, we found a much larger issue is the receiver identifying which message is intended for them.
+It is for this reason we introduced both covert and overt hints as described in \cref{sec:challenges:retrieval}.